jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

   (d) broadcasting:
   (e) technology related to betting or gambling:
   (f) preventing and minimising harm associated with gambling:
-  (g) business, marketing, or economics.
+  (g) business, marketing, or economics:
+  (h) monitoring of legal compliance, contractual obligations, and financial performance.
 (6) The Minister must notify an appointment in the Gazette as soon as practicable after making the appointment.
 (7) A member holds office for a term not exceeding 3 years as specified in their notice of appointment and may be reappointed.
 (8) A member continues in office despite the expiry of their term until—